BIONF/PhyloProfile/README.md

 Manually download all the files to your computer and keep the original folder structure.

-(2) Install dependent R packages:
+(2) Install dependent R packages and run PhyloProfile:

->Rscript installPackages.R
+>Rscript phyloprofile.R

-(3) Run PhyloProfile tool:

->R -e 'shiny::runApp(,launch.browser=TRUE)'

-(or open and run server.R / ui.R using RStudio)

 NOTE: R and Rscript has to be installed on your machine.
-NOTE2: please check if all packages are successfully installed, otherwise some features maybe unavailable or the tool cannot work correctly.
+NOTE 2: please check if all packages are successfully installed, otherwise some features maybe unavailable or the tool cannot work correctly.

 # Bugs
 Any bug reports or comments, suggestions are highly appreciated.